acooks/tn40xx-driver/docs/branches.md

 # Branches

-This repo makes extensive use of branches to organise the changes to the vendor driver.
+Historically, this repo made extensive use of branches to organise the changes to the vendor driver.
 For example,
 - `vendor-drop/v0.3.6.14.3`
 - `cleanup/v0.3.6.14.3`
 - `topic/remove-linux-2.6-support`

 A description of the purpose of each type of branch follows.

+## Develop branch

+Like many git projects, the `develop` branch is the main trunk where most topic branches are based on and merge back to.

 ## Release branches

-A release branch is a combination of (vendor release + cleanups + topic work).
-The release branch name is a simple monotonically increasing counter of the release number.
+The release branch name uses a simple monotonically increasing counter of the release number.

+Releases 001 to 004 were based on a combination of (vendor release + cleanups + topic work).

+Since there is no more vendor to produce further vendor releases, future releases of this driver can follow the more familiar git workflow where releases branch off `develop`.

+## Topic branches

+Features, bugfixes and improvements towards mainline inclusion are developed on these branches.

+Topic branches used to be based on cleanup branches, and were merged together for a release, but can now follow the usual pattern of branching patterns.
+Most topic branches will branch from `develop` and merging back to `develop`.

 ## Vendor drop branches

-Vendor releases are imported from their distributed tarball into `vendor-drop/` branches.
-These branches are used for easy access to the unmodified driver, as well as reference between vendor branches.
+Vendor releases were imported from their distributed tarball into `vendor-drop/` branches.
+These branches provide access to the historical unmodified driver, as well as reference between vendor branches.

 ## Cleanup branches